 Our Baileys no-bake cheesecake has a smooth, creamy texture and tastes as good as it looks.

 This unique Baileys no-bake cheesecake has a delicious buttery Digestives biscuit base, a rich Baileys infused filling and is topped with whipped cream and grated dark chocolate.
-The creamy center is made with full-fat cream cheese, whipped double cream, and a couple of generous spoonfuls of Baileys.
+The creamy centre is made with full-fat cream cheese, whipped double cream, and a couple of generous spoonfuls of Baileys.
 It’s an indulgent dessert that is simple to make and serves 12 – perfect for special occasions.

 - 100g butter